IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-pinning.md

 # {Platform} {ComponentTitle} Column Pinning

-A column or multiple columns can be pinned to the left or right side of the {Platform} UI `{ComponentName}`. **Column Pinning** in {ProductName} allows the end users to lock column in a particular column order, this will allow them to see it while horizontally scrolling the `{ComponentName}`.
-The {ProductName} `{ComponentName}` has a built-in column pinning UI, which can be used through the `{ComponentName}`'s toolbar to change the pin state of the columns.
+Column Pinning in {ProductName} allows the end users to lock column in a particular column order, this will allow them to see it while horizontally scrolling the `{ComponentName}`.
+The {Platform} {ComponentTitle} has a built-in column pinning UI, which can be used through the `{ComponentName}`'s toolbar to change the pin state of the columns.
 In addition, you can define a custom UI and change the pin state of the columns via the Column Pinning feature.

 ## {Platform} {ComponentTitle} Column Pinning Example

+This example demonstrates how you can pin a column or multiple columns to the left or right side of the `{ComponentName}`.

 <code-view style="height:510px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"